-Here are the best places to see in Phi Phi islands.
-Of course since they are so popular they can be really busy so it is usually recommended to stay overnight in Phi Phi and try to reach them early morning to beat the crowds.
+Here are some of the best places to see and the best things to do in Phi Phi islands.
+Of course, as they are so popular, those places can be bustling, so it is recommended to stay overnight in Phi Phi and try to reach them early morning to beat the crowds.

-Maya Bay does not need to be introduced.
-Leornardo de Caprio took care of this is the not so great movie ‘The Beach’ ().
-However despite a 19% satisfaction on Rotten Tomatoes movie rating, what is done cannot be undone.
+There is no need to introduce Maya Bay as Leonardo DiCaprio did in the movie ‘The Beach’.
+However, despite a 19% satisfaction on Rotten Tomatoes movie rating, the beach itself is probably a bigger hit than the film was.
 Just like at James Bond Island with the equally mediocre James Bond movie (45% on Rotten Tomatoes), crowds are pouring non-stop and all day in this once idyllic enclosed bay.
-Oh yes it is superb and worth going!
+Oh yes, it is superb and worth going to!
 But make sure you come early and get your photos before the crowds!

 Pi Leh Lagoon is characterized by its emerald-green waters, surrounded by towering limestone cliffs covered in lush greenery.
 The lagoon is situated within a semi-circular bay, giving it a secluded atmosphere.
 Due to its popularity, Pi Leh Lagoon can sometimes become crowded with tourists and boats, especially during peak seasons.
 To fully appreciate its natural beauty and tranquillity, visiting during less crowded times or early in the morning is recommended.

 The Phi Phi Viewpoint is relatively easy to reach, and the view from up there is undoubtedly rewarding.
 The climb starts in the back of Phi Phi village and is well-paved.
 Take some water and maybe a hat.
 It’s not so hard, but it can get hot since the wind doesn’t get through.
 At the top of the hill you will be asked to pay a small fee to reach viewpoint 1, but don’t stop and keep climbing to the better viewpoint 2!